codinSamueldev/codinSamueldev/README.md

-Hi 👋 My name is Samuel
+Hi 👋 this is Samuel
 =======================

 I am full-stack web developer